poplars-dev/poplars-dev.github.io/adobe-sign-activate.md

 and the Connection Code is <span id="adobe-sign-code" class="adobe-sign-key"></span>
 </p>
 <p>
-Copy these values into the Remote Actions Adobe Sign Configuration to complete the connection.
+Copy the connection code and access point, replacing <i>{shard}</i> with your shard, into the Remote Actions Adobe Sign Configuration to complete the connection.
 </p>
 </div>